-Pre-requisite: BIO 210-Introduction to Anatomy.

-Individual campuses may require prerequisites for Anatomy and/or Physiology.
+\Pre-requisite: \BIO 115-Human Biology and BIO 221-Anatomy and Physiology I. \\Individual campuses may require prerequisites for Anatomy and/or Physiology.

-MAT 210-Elementary Statistics should be taken by students wishing to transfer.
+\\\MAT 210-Elementary Statistics should be taken by students wishing to transfer.
 MAT 121-Technical Mathematics is a non-transferable math.

-Must be completed within 18 months of academic coursework.
+\\\\ Must be completed within 18 months of academic coursework.

 All classes must be passed with a grade of C or better.